bluehackrafestefano/Azure_Capstone_Project/README.md

 You’ll upload a single SSL certificate (Let’s Encrypt or any trusted CA) to the gateway — **no Certbot on each VM**.

 #### Create a domain name in AWS
-- Create an A record in your existing AWS Route 53 domain service for the **Application Gateway public IP** adres pointing to `grafana.clarusway.us`.
+- Create an A record in your existing AWS Route 53 domain service for the **Application Gateway public IP** address, pointing to `grafana.clarusway.us`.

 #### Obtain a Certificate
 You only need one certificate for your domain — not on every VM.